The School-Based Allergy, Asthma and Anaphylaxis Management Program™: Comprehensive Asthma Educational Resources

 2. The creation and transmission of Asthma Management Plans to schools.
 This includes an Asthma Emergency Treatment Plan for emergency management of asthma symptoms and an individualized Asthma Action Plan for each child with asthma.
 A standardized Asthma Action Plan is available.

 Asma - plan de acción

-For a downloadable and fillable version please see School-based Asthma Management Program
+For a downloadable and fillable version please see School-Based Allergy Asthma And Anaphylaxis Management Program

 Asthma Action Plan - Fillable PDF AAAAI does not assume responsibility for how these documents are utilized.
 Consult with your practice’s IT resources for recommendations on document storage, transmission and HIPAA compliance.

 Asma - Plan de Acción (Asthma Action Plan) - Formulario PDF Rellenable La AAAAI no asume ninguna responsabilidad sobre cómo se utilizarán estos documentos.
 Debe consultar los recursos apropiados de tecnología de la información sobre almacenamiento de documentos, transmisión electrónica y cumplimiento de HIPAA.

 TM picture-based asthma action plan

 School Supplementary Treatment Orders Form (To be Sent with the Asthma Action Plan)

 Órdenes de Tratamiento Complementarias para la Escuela (Se enviarán con el plan de acción contra el asma)